 If your teen or tween is the outdoorsy, adrenaline-chasing sort, chances are they’ve been toting around a skateboard (or asking for one!).
 Don’t worry, they won’t have to go too far to find an ideal spot for learning tricks – Singapore has a number of well-equipped dedicated skate parks around the island.
-We sniffed out the best parks to kick, flip and make new friends at.
+We sniffed out the best places to kick, flip and make new friends at.

 Somerset Skate Park

 1 Somerset Road

 Located just outside of Somerset MRT, the grungy graffiti-covered skate park has a multitude of ramps, rails and tough obstacles that are enjoyed by local and expat adolescents alike.
-It’s a popular attraction for skaters from all corners of Singapore, thanks to its central location and bevy of shops, cafes and entertainment that they can head off to after.
+It’s a popular attraction for skaters from all corners of Singapore, thanks to its central location and bevy of shops, cafes and entertainment spots to head off to after.

 East Coast Park, near carpark F1

-As its name suggests, this skate park – the first to have popped up on the island – is one of the most extreme.
-Surrounded by East Coast’s lush greenery, it’s been built to international competitive standards that suit beginners as well as seasoned skaters and BMX bikers.
-The 1.4-hectare compound includes a street course, combo bowl and a vertical bowl for gravity-defying tricks and lightning quick cruising.
+As its name suggests, this skate park – the first to have popped up on the island – caters to all kinds of skill levels.
+Surrounded by East Coast’s lush greenery, it’s been built to international competitive standards and suits beginners as well as seasoned skaters and BMX bikers.
+The 1.4-hectare compound includes a street course, combo bowl and a vertical bowl for gravity-defying tricks and lightning-quick cruising.

 Bishan Harmony Park Skate Park

 Beside Block 102, Bishan Street 12

-Equipped with all the essentials, this skate park in the heartlands is one of the newest in Singapore.
-Boasting ramps, a large bowl and plenty of flat space, it’s a great spot for newbies to practice, as well as more experienced skaters to conquer complex moves.
-Its also fairly easy to get to, being a stone’s throw from Bishan MRT.
+Equipped with all the essentials, this skate park in the heartlands boasts ramps, a large bowl and plenty of flat space – great for newbies to practice and more experienced skaters to conquer complex tricks.
+It’s also fairly easy to get to, being a stone’s throw from Bishan MRT.

 Woodlands Drive 50

-This modestly sized skate park located minutes away from Woodlands MRT has ramps and rails to show off some nifty tricks.
-A good number of teens and younger amateur skateboarders flock here on evenings to mingle and practice maneuvering.
+This modestly sized skate park located minutes away from Woodlands MRT has ramps and rails for showing off your gnarliest tricks.
+A good number of teens and younger amateur skateboarders flock here on evenings to mingle and practice manoeuvring.